linda-boughattas/Password-Generator/README.md

 # Password Generator

-This project is a simple web-based password generator that allows users to create random passwords.
-Users can specify the length of the password and choose whether to include symbols and numbers in the generated passwords.
-The passwords can be copied to the clipboard with a single click.
+As the name suggests, this web app generates random passwords.
+Users can specify the length and choose whether to include symbols and numbers.
+Passwords can be copied to the clipboard with a single click.
+You can also find it at [passsite.netlify.app.](https://passsite.netlify.app/)

-## Features

-- Generates random passwords of user-defined length (between 4 and 30 characters).
-- Option to include symbols and numbers in the passwords.
-- Ensures the password length is at least 4 characters and at most 30 characters.
-- Allows users to copy the generated passwords by clicking on them.

 ## Installation